Guide

 Human-readable MRT dump (like bgpdump).
 Displays record headers, peer info, and decoded BGP message contents including attributes, AS paths, and prefixes.

-bin/ze-analyze analyze show test/internet/ripe-updates.*.gz | head -50
+bin/ze-analyze show test/internet/ripe-updates.*.gz | head -50

-bin/ze-analyze analyze show test/internet/latest-bview.gz
+bin/ze-analyze show test/internet/latest-bview.gz

 routes